The gap phenomenon in parabolic geometries

-the Lie bracket induces a tensorial bracket on $\fm(x)$ called the Levi bracket, which turns $\fm(x)$ into a graded nilpotent Lie algebra (GNLA) called the {\em symbol algebra at $x$}.
-We further assume that $D$ is of {\em constant type}, i.e. there is a fixed GNLA $\fm = \fg_-$ such that $\fm(x) \cong \fm$, $\forall x \in M$.
+This {\em Levi bracket} turns $\fm(x)$ into a graded nilpotent Lie algebra called the {\em symbol algebra at $x$}.
+We further assume that $D$ is of {\em constant type}, i.e.\ there is a fixed $\fm = \fg_-$ such that $\fm(x) \cong \fm$, $\forall x \in M$.